bt7893/frontend-nanodegree-mobile-portfolio/README.md

 });

 #### updatePositions
-Added cachedScrollTop and placed it outside the for loop
+Added cachedScrollTop and placed it outside the for loop.

 ##### Original:
 function updatePositions() {